Junliu66/MeatballGame/Project2Proposal.md

 #### Constraints:
 * Non-Technical Constraints:
   * Time Limits: 5 weeks total for the project to be done
   * Budget: project need to be done under lowest cost
   * Art: project requires lots of art assets to be functional
   * Subjective Requirements: the game should be fun, a non-objective judgement

-* Techinical Constraints:
+* Technical Constraints:
   * Tools: IntelliJ, libGdx
   * Performance: game should not be too demanding for the computer due to casual target audience

 ## 3.0	Deliverables and Milestones